moorhen-coot/Moorhen/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

 You will see that there are several interesting red spots.

-  - Let's click on the spot at the middle top
+  - Let's click on the red spot at the middle top

 _Moorhen will put residue A180 at the centre of the screen_